 Liles consists of one dissent from the Court’s denial of certiorari and one concurrence.
 Together, these two opinions total merely 721 words.
 Their significance transcends their brevity.

-Liles dissent reflets ongoing rejection of obscenity analysis
+Liles dissent reflected ongoing rejection of First Amendment obscenity analysis

 Brennan wrote, “[O]ur efforts . . . demonstrate that agreement on the existence of something called ‘obscenity’ is still a long and painful step from agreement on a workable definition of the term.”
 Alternatively, Brennan proposed that “in the absence of distribution to juveniles or obtrusive exposure to unconsenting adults, the First and Fourteenth Amendments prohibit the State and Federal Governments from attempting wholly to suppress sexually oriented materials on the basis of their allegedly ‘obscene’ contents.”